See our Fact Sheet on Somalia for information on U.S. - Somalia relations.

 Phone Service: Cellular phones are used extensively.
 SIM cards can be purchased locally and used with a compatible cell phone.

 Currency: The Somali shilling is the unit of currency except in Somaliland, which uses the Somaliland shilling.
 U.S. dollars are accepted.
-We would not encourage using your credit card in Somalia, even if accepted.
+You are advised against using your credit card in Somalia, even if accepted.
 It is not possible to obtain currency advances against a credit card.
 Credit cards and traveler's checks are generally not accepted, and there are only a very limited number of ATMs in Mogadishu.

 Faith-Based Travelers: See our following webpages for details: